FIameCaster/prism-code-editor/readme.md

 ## Handling Tab

-By default, the tab key is used for indentation, which you can change.
+If you're adding the default commands to your editor, the tab key is used for indentation.
+If this isn't wanted, you can change the behavior.

 Users can at any time toggle tab capturing with Ctrl+M / Ctrl+Shift+M (Mac).

 ```javascript
 import { setIgnoreTab } from "prism-code-editor"